Tina Kukielski, Executive Director

-Jonathan Munar joined Art21 in August 2008, bringing seven years of related experience as the Website Technology Manager at The Metropolitan Museum of Art in New York.
-As Art21's Director of Digital Media and Strategy, Jonathan manages the Art21 Web and digital media-based presence, initiatives, and strategies, as well as the organization's social media activities.
-Jonathan is the editor the Art 2.1 column on the Art21 Blog, which explores the uses of digital technologies by artists, museums, and other relevant organizations and individuals.
-Jonathan currently serves on the board of the American Alliance of Museums (AAM) Media & Technology Professional Network and has been a presenter, guest lecturer, and panelist for organizations such as New York University, Baruch College, Art Dealers Association of America, Museums and the Web, the New Media Consortium (NMC) Horizon Report, and the New York City ArtsTech Meetup.
+Jonathan Munar joined Art21 in August 2008, having previously served as Website Technology Manager at The Metropolitan Museum of Art in New York.
+As Art21's Director of Digital Media and Strategy, Jonathan oversees the organization's overall digital presence across Web, social media, and related platforms.
+Jonathan is the editor the Art 2.1 column on the Art21 Magazine, which explores the uses of digital technologies by artists, museums, and other relevant organizations and individuals.
+Jonathan has served on the board of the American Alliance of Museums (AAM) Media & Technology Professional Network and has been a presenter, guest lecturer, contributor, and panelist for organizations such as New York University, Baruch College, Art Dealers Association of America, Museum Computer Network, Museums and the Web, the New Media Consortium (NMC) Horizon Report, and the New York City ArtsTech Meetup.
 He holds a B.A. in computer science from Fordham University.

-After graduating from the Massachusetts College of Art in 1997, Nick worked with filmmaker Errol Morris as a researcher, starting a ten-plus year career in documentary film and television production.
+After graduating from the Massachusetts College of Art as a painting major in 1997, Nick worked with filmmaker Errol Morris as a researcher, starting a fifteen-plus year career in documentary film and television production.
 Since that time, he has worked as production coordinator and manager for various broadcast companies including the Discovery Channel, History Channel, and Comcast.
-Nick has also worked on a number of award-winning PBS-broadcast arts and culture productions, including Blackside's I'll Make Me a World, and WGBH-TV's Greater Boston Arts.
-As Art21's Director of Production, Nick directly supervises the pre-producing, field shooting, and posting of Art21's broadcast and web-based video programming; Nick also develops and implements new production workflows, incorporating ever-changing broadcast technologies.
+Nick has been able to specialize in PBS-broadcast arts and culture productions, including Blackside's I'll Make Me a World and WGBH-TV's Greater Boston Arts.
+As Art21's Director of Production, Nick supervises the pre-producing, field shooting, and posting of Art21's broadcast and web-based video programming; Nick also develops and implements new production workflows, incorporating ever-changing broadcast technologies.
 As a co-creator and producer of Art21’s online documentary series Art21 New York Close Up, Nick works closely with the collaborating subjects, directing and producing narratively diverse and visually stylish documentary portraits of emerging New York City-based visual artists.